-There are many ways of casting on and binding off both single and double bed.
+There are many ways of casting on and binding off both single and double-bed.
+Ultimately, if it is important to have the top and bottom of the piece match as closely as possible in finishing, the only way to achieve that is to start with waste knitting and a long enough yarn end (wrap around all needles at least 4 times to be “sure” not to run out).
+After binding off, rehang the bottom and finish on the top bed, or treat the first row of the knit above the waste knitting with the same method as the cast-off at its top.
 Brother publications are now easily available online.
 The images below include some of the material that was included in my handouts as black and white copies.
 I am now also adding scans from both the Brother Manuals and the respective books for Techniques on both the single bed and double bed.
-The advice on methods differ slightly depending on the source, and at times one explanation makes more sense when offered in one way rather than another.
+The advice on methods differs slightly depending on the source, and at times one explanation makes more sense when offered in one way rather than another.
 Some of the techniques are illustrated below more than once, offering different ways of exploring.

 CASTING ON as mentioned is possible in either direction.
-Remember that the needle head will have to pass through the chain stitch or e wrap, so do not pull the yarn too tight as you move across the row of needles.
+Remember that the needle head will have to pass through the chain stitch or e-wrap, so do not pull the yarn too tight as you move across the row of needles.
 If you are going directly into pattern knitting after casting on you will find it easier to have some waste knitting to hang weights from if needed, and to avoid problems with stitches forming properly for the first few rows after your chosen start.
-To do this, cast on with some waste yarn, end with a ravel cord row, cast on once more with “garment” yarn.
-There will be a waste ravel cord stitch and a new e wrapped or chained cast on stitch on each needle.
+To do this, cast on with some waste yarn, end with a ravel cord row, and cast on once more with “garment” yarn.
+There will be a waste ravel cord stitch and a new e-wrapped or chained cast-on stitch on each needle.
 Waste yarn can be removed upon completion of the piece.
-I prefer to do so a little after a short distance, to make certain no errors occurred.
+I prefer to do so a little after a short distance, to make certain no errors occur.
 If weights are used it is best to move them up frequently.
-The rule for casting on is the same as for many other machine knit fabric: no two directly adjacent needles on the same bed with loops on them will ever form a separate stitch on each needle on the following pass of the carriage.
-Simply making a pass with the carriage over the needles will create a series of side by side loops.
-If a cast on comb is used, it is possible to continue knitting, but when the comb is removed the stitches will run.
+The rule for casting on is the same as for many other machine knit fabrics: no two directly adjacent needles on the same bed with loops on them will ever form a separate stitch on each needle on the following pass of the carriage.
+Simply making a pass with the carriage over the needles will create a series of side-by-side loops.
+If a cast-on comb is used, it is possible to continue knitting, but when the comb is removed the stitches will run.
 That said, it is an easy method to use particularly when a piece is begun with waste yarn or is intended as a quick test swatch.

 Every other needle cast ons (EON) can be a quick way to make a gathered top for a hat knit from the top down or to gather the inner edge of a flower or other shape.
-The nylon cord cast on shown below is an alternate for open stitch cast ons when no combs are available.
-Any yarn that does not break easily, is smooth, and does not shed fibers when removed may be substituted for ravel cord.
+The nylon cord cast-on shown below is an alternate for open stitch cast-ons when no combs are available.
+Any yarn that does not break easily is smooth, and does not shed fibers when removed may be substituted for the ravel cord.
 A ravel cord may also be placed over the gate pegs, in front of the needles as shown in the cast on the illustration below for a single row after troublesome cast on rows.
 Two or three rows of knitting then follow, and the waste yarn is removed prior to continuing to knit.

 8 chain every other needle with color 1, continue on alternate needles chaining in reverse, or use color 2